textmate/latex.tmbundle/Support/help.markdown

 ### Using the %!TEX root directive

 TextMate also supports embedded directives in your TeX file by placing a line at the beginning of your document that looks like the following `%!TEX root = my_root`  This allows you to specify a master file without using the `TM_LATEX_MASTER` environment variable.
 The files you specify using the `root = ` directive can be either absolute or relative.

+## Watching a document

+### Introduction

+When you watch a LaTeX document, it is continually monitored for changes.
+When you save a change, the document will be typeset again, and the preview updated.
+The preamble (i.e. everything before the `\begin{document}` command) is recompiled only when you change it; the rest of the time, only the main body of the document is recompiled.
+So the update cycle is substantially faster than typesetting the whole document from scratch.

+### Usage

+Press ⌃⌘W to start watching a document.
+If the document is already being watched, you will instead be given the option to stop watching it.
+You can watch several documents simultaneously.

+When you close the previewer, the associated watcher will automatically quit.

+### Troubleshooting

+In case of trouble, you may find some useful information in the system console.
+If you set the shell variable `TM_LATEX_WATCH_DEBUG=1` then additional diagnostic information is printed to the console, which may be helpful.

 # Previewing a LaTeX File